-Should I ignore a Velocity Investments lawsuit?
+Can I ignore a Velocity lawsuit?

-You probably shouldn’t ignore the fact that you’re getting sued by Velocity Investments.
-If you do, a default judgment likely will be entered against you.
-A “default judgment” is a court order stating that you owe the debt Velocity claims you owe.
-After such a judgment is entered against you, debt collectors can seize property and garnish bank accounts.
+You probably shouldn’t ignore a Velocity Investments lawsuit.
+If you do, a default judgment may be entered against you.
+A “default judgment” is a court order that you owe the debt Velocity claims you owe.
+After such a judgment is entered, debt collectors can seize property and garnish bank accounts.

-Do I have any rights when Velocity Investments is suing me?
+Can you help if Velocity Investments is suing me?

 Yes.
 We’ve won every Velocity Investments lawsuit we’ve defended.
 That means our clients haven’t paid any money to Velocity.